kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I don't tell him [Maria signed my child sexual abuse statement to the Metropolitan Police in 2015](../early-years/2015.md#statement-to-the-metropolitan-police), but perhaps he knows already.
 - He says they were a romantic item at one point.
 - I tell him the last time I saw her was nearly 10 years before, and she was very unwell with a liver problem.
-- He says, pobrecita.
+- He says, *pobrecita*.
 - In retrospect, I notice that he looks like [Nati's sailor man](../early-years/2015.md#nati-de-prati-yoga) I see on Facebook in 2025, and I wonder if they are one and the same.
 - It would not surprise me.
 - As with everyone else in this statement, I would recognize him in an instant.
 - Does he know something about why Maria was so ill and the doctors were fobbing her off?
 - He had a very Spanish name but I can't remember what it was.
+Although he may have said it was Antonio, perhaps because he has been trying to make me think so hard for so long that he is the trumpet teacher.
+- Not in a trillion years buster, and then not.
-- Maria will know, if she's still alive.
+- Maria will know who he is and what his name is, if she's still alive.

 #### Jess